ikigailabs/terraform-ikigai-aws-infrastructure/modules/dynamodb/README.md

 ## Outputs

+These values will be placed into the environment files in the Ikigai Helm chart during the microservices setup.

 | Name | Description |
 |------|-------------|
 | remote_jobs_table_name | Name of the DynamoDB table for storing remote pipeline runs information |